Renewable energy in Palestine: Biomass

+In 2018, Palestinians in the West Bank and Gaza combined produced over 1.59 million tons, or roughly 4,356 tons/day, of municipal solid waste with an average output per person of 0.9 kg/day.

+There are issues with the use of biomass power, however.
 About half of the Palestinian population - mainly in the rural areas, refugee camps, and Bedouins of North and South Governorates - are exposed daily to harmful emissions and other health risks from biomass burning that typically takes place in traditional stoves without adequate ventilation.
 The majority of individuals exposed to enhanced concentrations of pollutants are women and young children.